-What is arthritis and why does my hip hurt?
+What is arthritis and why does my knee hurt?

-In the hip joint there is a layer of smooth cartilage on the ball of the femur (thighbone) and inside the hip socket (Acetabulum).
-This cartilage serves as a cushion and allows for smooth motion of the hip.
+In the knee joint there is a layer of smooth cartilage on the lower end of the femur (thighbone), the upper end of the tibia (shinbone) and the undersurface of the patella (kneecap).
+This cartilage serves as a cushion and allows for smooth motion of the knee.
 Arthritis is a wearing away of the smooth cartilage.
 Eventually, the cartilage wears down to bone.
 Rubbing of bone against bone causes discomfort, swelling and stiffness.

-What is a total hip replacement?
+What is a total knee replacement?